 There was only one other person on Buffy’s desperation list.
-“Hey, Mom, how badly do you want your purse back?”
+She imagined herself asking, “Hey, Mom, how badly do you want your purse back?”
 Sigh!
 That was one conversation never going to happen.
 If it meant keeping her mother safe, there was really only one thing to do.

 Meeting up with Giles reminded her why it was necessary.
 “The invocation of the Bone Relic has drawn worshippers of Amolon to the Hellmouth, vampires and demons.
 Spike should provide speed and strength in the fight.
 He’s a natural killer.”
 The tiny curl of his upper lip hinted Giles’ personal feelings on the subject of depending on a vampire to fight alongside his slayer.